-San Diego Neighborhoods
+San Diego Guides

-This luxurious neighborhood is surprisingly laid back.
+This luxurious La Jolla neighborhood is surprisingly laid back.
 Million dollar homes sit on cliffs overlooking San Diego’s beautiful beaches, but don’t make the mistake of thinking this San Diego neighborhood is inaccessible!
 Tourists and residents alike flock to La Jolla (which residents affectionately call ‘the village’) to dine, sightsee, and to watch the famous La Jolla seals and sea lions doing their thing.

-Just across the bay from downtown San Diego, you’ll find this exclusive beach community that has a quaint, old-fashioned vibe.
+Just across the bay from downtown San Diego, you’ll find Coronado; an exclusive beach community that has a quaint, old-fashioned vibe.
 There are quiet, tree-lined streets, old-timey storefronts, and friendly sidewalk cafes, plus miles and miles of walking paths, a great public golf course, and plenty of beaches to enjoy.
 It’s a popular resort destination and home to the iconic Hotel Del Coronado®, which you can enjoy at the Virtuoso rate if you book through me.

 This casual San Diego neighborhood is a whole lot of fun!
 There are amusement parks, including SeaWorld San Diego®, and waveless beaches on Mission Bay that are just perfect for young kids.
 The paths that wind around this neighborhood are lined with vacation properties.
 There are great hotels for family travelers in Mission Beach, too.
 Enjoy plenty of fantastic restaurants, bars, and a hot volleyball scene.